hargoniX/master/thesis/thesis.typ

 ```
 Each pipeline step has four type arguments, consisting of the input and output type for its encoding
 step, as well as the input and output type for its decoding step.
 Because these types are tracked
-explicitly, they can be composed in a type safe manner using the `compose` constructor.
+explicitly, pipelines can be composed in a type-safe manner using the `compose` constructor.
 In addition
 to these four type arguments, each `Transformation` carries an existential type `st`.
-This
+Values of this
-existential type can be output as part of the encoding step and will then later be fed back into the
+type are part of the output of the encoding step.
+Later these values are fed back into the
 decoding step.
-Each pipeline step can use its `st` to store information such as the name mappings
+Each pipeline step can use its `st` to store information generated during the
-used during encoding etc., which are later useful for recovering a counterexample.
+encoding that is useful for decoding a counterexample.
+For example, the monomorphization step
+stores which polymorphic constant each monomorphized constant is derived from.

-In the implementation of the pipeline, none of the pipeline steps ever leaves Lean's own expression
+In the implemented encoding pipeline, none of the pipeline steps ever leaves Lean's own expression
 representation.
-This has a three advantages.
-First, all of the pipeline steps can make use of Lean's
+This has three main advantages.
+First, all pipeline steps can make use of Lean's
-powerful metaprogramming API for type inference, reduction, working with binders etc. Second, the Lean kernel is able to
+powerful metaprogramming API for type inference, reduction, working with binders, etc. Second, the Lean kernel is able to
 verify that each of the pipeline steps did at least produce something type correct.
-This is extremly
+This is
-useful for finding bugs during implementation.
-However, it can make the system slow during actual
+useful for finding bugs while making changes to the implementation.
+However, type checking can make
-use and can thus be disabled using a Lean option.
+the system slow during actual use and can thus be disabled with an option.
 Lastly, Lean makes it very easy to build fast
 caches keyed by expressions.
-This makes it possible to, for example, aggressively cache results of
-what subterms are proof terms or not without having to go through type inference repeatedly.
+This does, for example, enable caching which subterms are proof terms
+in an efficient and easy manner.

-The implemented pipeline of Chako consists of five steps.
+The pipeline of Chako consists of five steps.
 First, it infers information
 necessary for the translation.
-Afterwards, it eliminates comfort features from Lean's logic before
+Afterward, it cleans up the proof state before
 invoking the dependent type elimination and monomorphization from @sect_reduct.
 The resulting problem
-is then handed off to Nunchaku with a simple syntactic translation.
+is then handed off to Nunchaku through a simple syntactic translation.

 Before starting the translation, Chako collects two important pieces of information.
 First, it
-derives all of the equations for the definitions involved in the current proof state.
+derives all the equations for the definitions involved in the current proof state.
 This is
-mostly done using Lean's `Meta.getEqnsFor?` facility.
+done with Lean's `Meta.getEqnsFor?` facility for the most part.
 However, this API does not offer equations for
 all definitions.
-The most notable exceptions are "matchers" and "casesOn" which may be used to
+The most notable exceptions are "matchers" and "casesOn", which are used to
 encode nested pattern matching in other equations built by `Meta.getEqnsFor?`.
 For these two groups
 of definitions, Chako has special support for synthesizing its own equations.

 Secondly, Chako attempts to infer for each inductive predicate whether it is well-founded.
-To do
+For
 this, it follows the same approach as Nitpick: Translate the well-foundedness problem to a termination
 problem and use the system's built-in termination prover to establish well-foundedness.
 Because
 Lean's termination prover is equipped with some domain-specific knowledge, this process can even
-establish well-foundedness for inductives such as:
+establish well-foundedness for inductive predicates such as
 ```lean
 inductive Below (p : Nat → Prop) : Nat → Prop where
   | here (n : Nat) (h : p n) : Below p n
   | lower (n m : Nat) (h1 : n < m) (h2 : p n) : Below p m
 ```
 Each of the pipeline steps propagates which inductive predicates are well-founded until they are
-eventually marked as `[wf]` in the output to Nunchaku.
+eventually marked as `[wf]` in the Nunchaku problem.

-With all of the necessary information collected, the pipeline proceeds to clean up the current proof
+With all the necessary information collected, the pipeline proceeds to clean up the current proof
 state in preparation for the reduction.
 This amounts to liberal applications of reduction, applying
-function extensionality to avoid unsoundness where possible and eliminating type parameters.
-The
+function extensionality to avoid unsoundness where possible and eliminating type parameters of the
-latter is necessary because the monomorphizer will later attempt to generate specialized copies of
+theorem.
+The latter is necessary because the monomorphizer will later attempt to generate specialized copies of
 constant declarations.
-However, these copies may of course not use local type variables of a
+However, these copies may not use local type variables of a
 theorem.
 In order to avoid this, Chako replaces the local type variables with global axioms of the
 form `axiom a : Type`.
 Because these axioms are global constants, they can be used in any other
 constant declarations as well.
 Later, in the translation step to Nunchaku's logic, these axioms are